-- Continued scientific investigations, recovery and dissemination of historical and cultural information preserved at the site. - Careful review and monitoring of privately sponsored research activities in order to ensure that the site is protected and preserved and that the research results will have the maximum benefit toward management and conservation of the Monitor. - Continued education and outreach activities designed to increase public understanding of, involvement in, and enjoyment of the Monitor's story.
+- Continued scientific investigations, recovery, and dissemination of historical and cultural information preserved at the site. - Careful review and monitoring of privately sponsored research activities in order to ensure that the site is protected and preserved and that the research results will have the maximum benefit toward management and conservation of the Monitor. - Continued education and outreach activities designed to increase public understanding of, and involvement in the Monitor and her story.